anjalisarawgi/mlops_sign_mnist/README.md

 > *costing the most was ... due to ...*
 >
 > Answer:
-> In total we used... credits during development.
-The service costing the most was ... due to ..
+> In total we used $2.86 of credits during development.
+The service costing the most was Compute Engine due to computational power required to handle large datasets.
---- question 24 fill here ---

 ## Overall discussion of project